Rashi-Gupta-2000/Wallet-system-frontend/README.md

 Running the Application

 Start the development server
-bashnpm run dev
+bash npm run dev
-# or
+or
 npm start

 Open your browser